 “If mortgage broking activity diminishes, this could have a significant detrimental impact on competition in the mortgage market.
 The potential beneficiaries of any lessening of competition would be the major banks with established branch networks”.

-The industry is committed to the CIF reform agenda even though the two most recent, comprehensive reviews of the industry (ASIC’s Report 516 and the ABA’s ‘Sedgwick’ Review) made no findings of systemic harm.
-It is committed to this reform agenda despite the exceptionally strong industry data which shows:
+The industry is committed to the CIF reform agenda even though the Hayne Royal Commission and the two most recent, comprehensive reviews of the industry (ASIC’s Report 516 and the ABA’s ‘Sedgwick’ Review) made no findings of systemic harm.

 - Increasing consumer support and high satisfaction